Lonesome Luke, Messenger

 Lonesome Luke, Messenger is a 1917 American short comedy film starring Harold Lloyd.
+The film is extant.

 Plot

 Lonesome Luke and Snub are employed as bicycle messengers.
 One of their assignments is to deliver several packages to an all-girls boarding school.
 Luke is quickly hustled out of the building after he sees the large amount of young ladies there.
 Luke and Snub create chaotic scenes trying to reenter the school as assistants to a burly wallpaper hanger.